Rhythm1337/DO280-Notes/Chapter 4. Network Security.md

 # 3. Protect Internal Traffic with TLS

 ## Zero-trust Environments
-Zero trust environmets assume that every interaction begins at an untrusted state.
+Zero trust environments assume that every interaction begins at an untrusted state.
 Users can access only files and objects that they are assigned, communication must be encrypted and client applications must verify the authenticity of the servers

-By default openshift excrypts traffic between nodes and the control plane, and prevents external entities from reading internal traffic.
-This encryption is stronger thatn default cubernetes which does not encrypt internal traffic.
+By default openshift encrypts traffic between nodes and the control plane, and prevents external entities from reading internal traffic.
+This encryption is stronger than default kubernetes which does not encrypt internal traffic.

 ## Service Certificate Creation